 Here we investigate the relative benefit in statistical power that could be achieved by a genetic or a structural neuroimaging enrichment strategy.
-The apolipoprotein E (APOE) E4 allele is a well-known risk factor for AD and confers a higher risk of developing AD in a dose-specific manner.
+The apolipoprotein E (APOE) ɛ4 allele is a well-known risk factor for AD and confers a higher risk of developing AD in a dose-specific manner .
 Constraining enrollment to those MCI participants with at least one APOE ɛ4 allele is thus one potential method for enhancing the power of a clinical trial.
-Prior research suggests that structural atrophy, evident on magnetic resonance imaging (MRI) data, also confers a higher risk of rapid clinical decline in individuals with MCI.7-9 Thus another potential enrichment strategy is to constrain enrollment to MCI individuals who show, on a baseline structural MRI, an atrophy pattern earlier shown to be predictive of rapid clinical decline.
-We assessed the impact of these potential enrichment strategies on statistical power for 2 commonly used outcome variables in AD treatment trials: the Clinical Dementia Rating Scale Sum of Boxes score (CDR-SB), and the Cognitive subscale of the AD Assessment Scale (ADAS-Cog).
-We also examined 4 structural measures as potential outcome variables, including nonspecific measures that have been shown to be sensitive to progressive degeneration in AD (whole brain and ventricular volumes),12-14 and mesial temporal structures (hippocampus and entorhinal cortex) that are early targets of AD pathology and sensitive to changes in early and prodromal AD.12,16-20 Sample sizes were estimated with and without considering the effects of normal aging.
+Prior research suggests that structural atrophy, evident on MRI data, also confers a higher risk of rapid clinical decline in individuals with MCI 7-9.
+Thus another potential enrichment strategy is to constrain enrollment to MCI individuals who show, on a baseline structural MRI, an atrophy pattern previously shown to be predictive of rapid clinical decline .
+We assessed the impact of these potential enrichment strategies on statistical power for two commonly used outcome variables in AD treatment trials: the Clinical Dementia Rating Scale Sum of Boxes score (CDR-SB) , and the Cognitive subscale of the AD Assessment Scale (ADAS-Cog).
+We also examined four structural measures as potential outcome variables, including non-specific measures that have been shown to be sensitive to progressive degeneration in AD (whole brain and ventricular volumes) and mesial temporal structures (hippocampus and entorhinal cortex) that are early targets of AD pathology and sensitive to changes in early and prodromal AD , 16-20.
+Sample sizes were estimated with and without considering the effects of normal aging.